-Chart A and Chart B compare ticket sales and prize expense for each lottery game category (lotto and instant games, respectively) for the last three fiscal years.
+Chart A and Chart B compare ticket sales and prize expense for each lottery game category, lotto and instant games, respectively, for the current fiscal year and two previous fiscal years.
 This is the same data that was shown in Table C and Table D presented by game category in another format.

-Chart B Instant Ticket Sales and Prize Expense (in millions)
+Instant Ticket Sales and Prize Expense (in millions)